Skip to content

 Superman: The Early Years and Other Origin Stories

-With new beginnings came new origin stories and exploration of past history.
-As Superman’s origins are revised not once, but twice during this period, what follows is a listing of those origins with other stories revisiting Krypton and Superman’s mythology and early years and more…
+New beginnings came with new origin stories and an exploration of past history.
+As Superman’s origins were revised several times during this period, the following is a list of those origins, alongside other stories revisiting Krypton, Superman’s mythology, and his early years.

 • The Kents